 In case you have never heard the story of the “Fairy Tree,” or would like to hear it again, to follow is my recount.

 Late in the summer of 2005 my husband was driving down an uninhabited section of dirt road in a wooded area near our lake house.
 It was just after dusk when his headlights detected something glittery.
-He thought I’d want to see what was there so he grabbed a flashlight and we walked down our driveway and part way up the hill to investigate.
-Someone had decorated the area beneath the trunk of a uniquely shaped hemlock tree complete with fairy dust.
+Upon further investigation he thought I’d want to see what was there so he grabbed a flashlight and we walked down our driveway, around the corner, and part way up the hill to investigate.
+Someone had decorated the area beneath the trunk of a uniquely shaped hemlock tree, complete with fairy dust.
 There had been carefully placed: a white plastic teddy bear on a little throne, colored sea shells and plastic crystals.
 It was the fairy dust that had twinkled when lit by the headlights.

 The tree is unique in that it has chosen to grow over a rotting stump.
 Its roots come up the middle and around the sides of the stump and the trunk of the tree grows up from there.
 The trunk begins about three feet off the ground.
 With a child’s imagination, one can easily envision an entire kingdom with the spires made by the dry rot from the stump below.

 Spellbound by the enchantment of it all I wanted to make a contribution.
 We had some brightly colored Mardi Gras beads kicking around so the next morning I brought them up and draped them around the tree like garland.